9967819/free-neurosecurity-quotes/README.md

 # free-neurosecurity-quotes
-A curated list of greatest quotes on free neurosecurity !
+A curated list of the best quotes on free neurosecurity !

 Maintainer: Etienne Robillard